 Dr Jonathan D Owens

 Dr Jonathan D Owens is a proud Welshman and a registered Chartered Engineer with the UK Engineering Council.
-He left school at sixteen to serve a four year accredited Mechanical Engineering Apprenticeship with British Steel® Plc.
-Later he successfully won a scholarship to read Engineering at the University of Salford.
+I left school at sixteen to serve a four year accredited Mechanical Engineering Apprenticeship with British Steel® Plc.
+I won a scholarship to read Engineering at the University of Salford.

-With over twenty five years’ work experience and fifteen of those in academia; he has gained extensive experience of teaching at undergraduate and postgraduate levels on numerous degree programmes where the Operations Management discipline is involved.
-In addition, he has travelled widely and subsequently has experience of teaching in Europe and the United States.
-He currently lectures and researches in the Operations Management discipline within the College of Business and Law.
+With over thirty years’ work experience and fifteen of those in academia; I have gained extensive experience of teaching at undergraduate and postgraduate levels on numerous degree programmes where the Operations Management discipline is involved.
+I have also taught and held numerous visiting posts in Europe, Asia and the US.
+I currently lecture, consult and research within the Operations Management discipline at Salford Business School.

 - Operations and Information Management